-Although it has not been possible to derive reliable sedimentation thresholds for coral and filter-feeder communities, it is noted that, as shown in Figure 5-5, there is no net sedimentation of >5 mm predicted to occur within the coral and filter-feeder communities in East Arm (refer Figure 4-2).
+Although it has not been possible to derive reliable sedimentation thresholds for coral and filter-feeder communities, it is noted that, as shown in Figure 5-4, there is no net sedimentation of >5 mm predicted to occur within the coral and filter-feeder communities in East Arm (refer Figure 4-2).

 If the rate of sediment deposition adjacent to the settlement pond discharge point is sufficiently high, then some of the benthic fauna may be smothered.
-However, modelling suggests that sediment deposition in this area will be less than 0.3 mm after 40 days of completion of the dredging program.
+However, modelling suggests that sediment deposition in this area will be below background levels 30 days after the completion of the dredging program.
 Given this, it is expected that, if there is any impact to benthic fauna, any impacted areas would be recolonised by similar fauna once tailwater discharge has ceased.